sharmaritik17/K35-batch/README.md

-This Folder contains content for K35-batch
+This Folder contains content for K35-batch in C Language